Captain Tsubasa (Mega-CD video game)

 Captain Tsubasa (キャプテン翼) is a 1994 video game released by Tecmo for the Sega Mega-CD and based on the popular Captain Tsubasa manga/anime series.
 It was published only in Japan.

 Summary

 The game is a further extension of Tecmo's "Cinematic Soccer" genre of games that appeared previously in other platforms, with the player watching from a cinematic angle and having to choose their actions from a timed list, with the results of these actions being animated on screen.
 It is also notable for being the first CD-ROM based Captain Tsubasa video game, featuring improved spoken cutscenes with the purpose of retelling the original Captain Tsubasa story more closely to watching the anime.
-This is part of Tecmo game series, but whether its story takes place before the events of Captain Tsubasa VS is unknown.
+This is part of Tecmo's game series, but whether its story takes place before the events of Captain Tsubasa VS is unknown.